AlexTasev/CeleraChemie-React.js-Project/README.md

 npm / yarn install
 ```
 ## Run the web server
-The app uses nodemon.
 To run the web server type in terminal from Server-Celera-Chemie the following:
 ```
-nodemon index
+node index
 ```
 ## Run the React app
 The app uses React on client side.
 To run the React app type in terminal from celera-chemie-web-project directory the following: